 Too often, companies look at taking on a new technology as something that must be done completely or not at all.
-There are a few reasons I caution against this.
+There are a few issues with this approach.

-The more you know about the solutions you’re considering, the more you can accurately evaluate them — and trust that they work as advertised.
+The more you know about the solutions you are considering, the more you can accurately evaluate them — and trust that they work as advertised.

-This includes educating yourself about how the technology works so that it doesn’t seem like a black box.
-This also includes educating other stakeholders about this too, so they can appreciate the total value offered.
+This includes educating yourself about how the technology works so that it does not seem like a black box.
+This also includes educating other stakeholders, so they can appreciate the total value offered.

 The world will almost certainly be somewhat different after this crisis is over, but some things will undoubtedly still be the same.
 Organizational pressures will still exist.
 Competition will still be there.
 Companies will still see a need to be as efficient as possible.

-The right technology solution can help drive better response time to customers, optimize costs, open up new revenue streams, and create better processes to reduce risk and allow for better security of data.
+The right technology solution can help drive better response time to customers, optimize costs, open up new revenue streams, and create better processes to reduce risk.
 Consider taking the time to determine which solution is best for your business and your needs so you can stay ahead of the curve.